cysouw/diathesis/text/c11_infinitive.md

 ### IPP *Ersatzin­fi­ni­tiv*

-The *ErsatzIn­fi­ni­tiv* is a special syntactic phenomenon attested in West-Germanic languages [@schmid2005; @schallert2014].
+The *Ersatzin­fi­ni­tiv* is a special syntactic phenomenon attested in West-Germanic languages [@schmid2005; @schallert2014].
 It concerns the participle of some of the light verbs that are used with infinitives, like *können, sehen* or *lassen*.
 For example, the verb *sehen* has a regular perfect with *haben* and a participle *gesehen* [@next a].
 However, when *sehen* is used as a light verb with an infinitive, then the perfect can alternatively consists of *haben* with an infinitive *sehen* [@next b].
-Because the infinitive is used instead of the expected participle, this phenomenon is known as an *ErsatzIn­fi­ni­tiv* or "infinitive instead of a participle" (Lat. *infinitivus pro participium*, ~~IPP~~).
+Because the infinitive is used instead of the expected participle, this phenomenon is known as an *Ersatzin­fi­ni­tiv* or "infinitive instead of a participle" (Lat. *infinitivus pro participium*, ~~IPP~~).
 Diachronically this is a relatively recent development, probably starting in the 14th/15th century [@jager2018; see also @coupe2015: Ch.
 7 for a detailed diachronic study of ~~IPP~~ in Dutch].

 ::: ex
 - Sie sieht, dass er den Tisch putzt. \